johnnyqian/learning-scala/README.md

 # learning-scala
-Pratice for book 'Scala for the Impatient'. http://horstmann.com/scala/
+Exercises for book 'Scala for the Impatient'. http://horstmann.com/scala/